HeySeorakHeySeorak

 Gangneung's Gyeongpo Beach is the bigger, more developed option — a long stretch of sand with a boardwalk, beachfront cafes, and the famous cherry blossom path that runs along the nearby lake in spring.
 It is a proper beach destination with infrastructure to match.

 Sokcho Beach is smaller, less developed, and significantly quieter.
 You also have Naksan Beach about 20 minutes south — a beautiful, relatively uncrowded stretch that feels like a discovery even though it is well-known locally.
+Start with the Sokcho Beach guide if you are choosing the city mainly for beach time.

 If you want a beach day with restaurants and cafes within walking distance, Gangneung delivers more of that.
 If you prefer a quieter shoreline where you might be the only person on the sand at sunrise, Sokcho (and especially its shoulder-season beaches) is the better fit.